 So Your Jaw Hurts… What’s Really Going On?

-Jaw pain is a condition most often caused by inflammation in the TMJ, or Temporomandibular Joint.
+Pain in your jaw is a condition most often caused by inflammation in the TMJ, or Temporomandibular Joint.
 It can also be caused by a degradation of the cartilage in the joint, known as arthritis.

-The medical words for this type of jaw pain are TMJ syndrome or TMJ disorder while it’s official acronym is TMJD.
+The medical words for this type of pain are TMJ syndrome or TMJ disorder while it’s official acronym is TMJD.

 The disorder used to be called TMJ or TMD (even though technically TMJ refers only to the joint) though many people still use these terms to describe issues with this part of the body.